Avoid the AI wrapper trap. Find where AI creates a defensible moat.

 The output is designed for handoff: engineering teams receive problem specifications they can work from directly.
 Every recommendation includes the reasoning and the dissenting case — so teams can adapt when the market or constraints change.

-01
+- 01

 AI wrapper trap analysis

-We explicitly evaluate whether each proposed AI feature would survive a foundation model provider shipping equivalent capability natively.
-Opportunities that depend entirely on prompting a general model with no proprietary data or workflow advantage are deprioritized or reframed.
+For each proposed AI feature, we explicitly ask: does this survive OpenAI or Anthropic shipping equivalent capability natively?
+Features that depend entirely on prompting a general model with no proprietary data or workflow lock-in get deprioritized or reframed — before your team spends three months building them.

-02
+- 02

 Fine-tuning vs. prompt engineering decision framework

-03
+- 03

 Data moat assessment

-04
+- 04

 Evaluation-first specification

-05
+- 05

-AI-native vs AI-augmented positioning
+AI-native vs. AI-augmented positioning

-• AI opportunity assessment with value/defensibility matrix and prioritization
+- AI opportunity assessment with value/defensibility matrix

-• Phased implementation roadmap with evaluation-first milestone definitions
+- Phased roadmap with evaluation-first milestone definitions

 How is this different from general product strategy consulting?